rticommunity/rticonnextdds-connector-js/README.md

 #### event-based reading

- If you don't want to do polling, you can ask *Connector* to notify you when data is available:
+ If you don't want to do polling, ask *Connector* to notify you when data is available:

  ```js
  connector.on('on_data_available',